-- Our Company additionally offers a single-purpose wallet (the "Fiat Wallet"), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
-This service is offered by the legal entity Foris MT Limited. - Mr ... (the "Complainant"), e-mail address ......... became a customer of Foris DAX MT Limited through the Cryto.com App and was approved to use the Wallet on 14 August 2023. - The Company notes that in the submitted complaints file, (the Complainant's) representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses.'
+- Our Company additionally offers a single-purpose wallet (the 'Cash Wallet') (formerly referred to as the Crypto.com Fiat (EUR) Wallet), which allows customers to top up and withdraw fiat currencies from and to their personal bank account(s).
+This service is offered by the legal entity Foris MT Limited. - (The Complainant), e-mail address xxxx@orange.fr, became a customer of Foris DAX MT Limited through the Crypto.com App and was approved to use the Wallet on 24 July 2023. - The Company notes that in the submitted complaints file, the Complainant's representative has outlined the desired remedy as: (i) reimbursement for incurred financial losses."

 The Service Provider then provided a timeline for the transactions of the Complainant's account with them.
-These included 8 inward transfers of Euro fiat currency collectively amounting to €40,426.55 between 24 August 2023 and 08 November 2023.
-These funds were then converted to crypto-assets (USDT) and transferred to three external wallets on the instructions of the Complainant.
+These included the above-listed three inward transfers of Euro fiat currency collectively amounting to €30,000.

+These funds were then converted to crypto assets (USDT and BTC) and transferred to two external wallets on the instructions of the Complainant between 18 August 2023 and 10 October 2023.